DevExpress/OBSOLETE_EF-Core-Security/EFCoreSecurityDemos/EFCoreSecurityDevExtremeDemo/README.md

      ...
 ```

-Every entity contains list blocked objects and read only objects('BlockedObject/'ReadOnlyObject'').
+Every entity contains list blocked members and read only members('BlockedMembers/'ReadOnlyMembers'').
 By default blocked value replaced by default value.
 You make replace blocked default value by title 'Protected Content'.
 Following code demonstrating how to do this with an example grid view:
 ```
 (function () {
     TestApp.BaseDataGridOptions = {